Academics

 1971 Second African American earned PhD

 Augustus M. Witherspoon became the second African American to earn a PhD at NC State.
-He received a PhD in botany and was the first African American to receive a doctoral degree and then join the faculty.
+He received a PhD in botany and was the first African American to receive a doctoral degree from NC State and then join the faculty.

 Augustus WitherspoonAugustus Witherspoon